rand-projects/fisb-decode/docs/source/document.rst

 to see what the smallest bounding box would be (i.e. biggest and smallest latitude and longitude) and that becomes the limit of the rectangle.
-The area of the rectangle that isn't a part of the FIS-B image is referred to (by me, FISB has no concept of this) as the '*not included*' portion.
+The area of the rectangle that isn't a part of the FIS-B image is referred to (by me, FIS-B has no concept of this) as the '*not included*' portion.

 FIS-B has the concept of '*no data*'.
 These are areas where the FIS-B system knows it doesn't have any data.